wormhole-foundation/wormhole-docs/learn/messaging/core-contracts.md

 This multicast-by-default model makes it easy to synchronize the state across the entire ecosystem because a single blockchain can make its data available to every chain in a single action with low latency.
 This reduces the complexity of the n^2 problems encountered by routing data to a large number of blockchains.

 This doesn't mean an application _cannot_ specify a destination address or chain.
-For example, the Token Bridge and Standard Relayer contracts require that some destination details be passed and verified on the destination chain.
+For example, the Token Bridge and Wormhole relayer contracts require that some destination details be passed and verified on the destination chain.

 Because the VAA creation is separate from relaying, the multicast model does not incur an additional cost when a single chain is targeted.
 If the data isn't needed on a certain blockchain, don't relay it there, and it won't cost anything.